SecUSo/privacy-friendly-passwordgenerator/README.md

 ### Password Generation

-The password generation is based on the combination of two algorithms: the key deviation function PBKDF2 and the hash algorithm BCrypt.
-PBKDF2 and can be executed with three different hash algorithms (SHA256, SHA384, SHA512). <br />
+The password generation is based on the combination of two algorithms: the key deviation function PBKDF2 and the hash algorithm BCrypt. <br />
 * The master password serves as a secret for the PBKDF2 algorithm.
-* Password counter, account name, username and device ID (optional) are concatenated to a string and form the salt of PBKDF2.
+* Password counter, account name, username and installation salt (optional) are concatenated to a string and form the salt of PBKDF2.
 * The result of the PBKDF2 hashing is encoded into a special version of Base64 which is compatible with BCrypt and not longer than 22 characters.
 * The master password serves as a secret for the BCrypt algorithm.
-* Result of the PBKDF2 hashing combined with the string "$2a$10$" the beginning forms the salt for BCrypt.
+* Result of the PBKDF2 hashing combined with the string "$2a${bcrypt_cost}$" the beginning forms the salt for BCrypt ({bcrypt_cost} can be configured in the settings and has a default value of 10).
 * The prefix and the salt is cut from the resulting byte-array.
 * The byte-array is used to choose characters out of the character set the user has chosen.
 <br />